apache/spark/docs/sql-programming-guide.md

 ## Datasets

-A Dataset is a new experimental interface added in Spark 1.6 that tries to provide the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benifits of Spark SQL's optimized execution engine.
+A Dataset is a new experimental interface added in Spark 1.6 that tries to provide the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL's optimized execution engine.
 A Dataset can be [constructed](#creating-datasets) from JVM objects and then manipulated using functional transformations (map, flatMap, filter, etc.).

 The unified Dataset API can be used both in [Scala](api/scala/index.html#org.apache.spark.sql.Dataset) and [Java](api/java/index.html?org/apache/spark/sql/Dataset.html).
-Python does not yet have support for the Dataset API, but due to its dynamic nature many of the benifits are already available (i.e. you can access the field of a row by name naturally `row.columnName`).
+Python does not yet have support for the Dataset API, but due to its dynamic nature many of the benefits are already available (i.e. you can access the field of a row by name naturally `row.columnName`).
 Full python support will be added in a future release.